my-best-day/medium/readme.md

 ![Validation accuracy approaches 60%!](./etc/assets/MLM_val_accuracy.png)

-We achieved MLM accuracy **suppressing 60%** after pre-training from scratch on the WikiText-103 dataset.
-This is considered a good results.
+We achieved MLM accuracy **exceeding 60%** after pre-training from scratch on the WikiText-103 dataset.
+This is considered a good result.

 Here is a cherry-picked example.
 The first block shows the predictions inside /slashes/.
 The second block is the original text.